-A Policeman in Plain Clothes.-Charles King, a policeman who always wears plain clothes, has been found to be the preceptor of the most expert young thieves in the country.
+A POLICEMAN IN PLAIN CLOTHES.-Charles King, a policeman who always wears plain clothes, has been found to be the preceptor of the most expert young thieves in the country.
 Some boys, imprisoned in the Westminster Bridewell, voluntarily gave information, and King was taken to Bowstreet.
 The evidence is amusing.
 King, it seems, was always looking on when the pockets were picked, and divided the plunder.
 The proceedings read like a chapter from Defoe's "Colonel Jack."
 A boy of fourteen appears to have been valuable to King, "as he has very small hands."
 In his evidence he says:-

 "King pointed out a lady to me in Berkeley-street, and I picked her pocket.
 I got a purse containing 31.
 15s., all gold except 5s.
 King told me that he knew I should get a skin from her.
 I got it by putting my hand into her dress.
 I gave the money to King as well as two other purses which I succeeded in getting from ladies, one just before and one afterwards.
 The money was equally divided between King, me, and the two other boys, about an hour after, at a public-house where we took refreshments.
-After this we went to the Serpentine, and King took us up to the bridge, where a greatmany ladies and gentlemen were looking over at the skating which was going on there.
+After this we went to the Serpentine, and King took us up to the bridge, where a great many ladies and gentlemen were looking over at the skating which was going on there.
 He said there were plenty of people there that I might get something from.
 He pointed with his stick to a lady and gentleman who were leaning over the bridge, and I and the other boys went up to them.
 I picked the lady's pocket of a purse, containing half a sovereign and 7s.
 King was about four yards off at the time, and saw me do it.
-He then beckoned to us with his stick, and when we were a little way off he took the purse from me, emptied it, and put it into the hole of a tree.
-He told us it would not be safe to stop any longer on the bridge, but said we might do something under the bridge, where there were a great many people under the arches.
+He then beckoned to us with his stick, and when we were a little way off he took the purse from me, emptied it, and put do something under the bridge, where there were a great many people under the arches.
 We went down there, and I picked a lady's pocket of a handful of loose silver.
 I could not do anything more there.
 King said it was a measly sort of place, and it was no use stopping.

-"Mr. Hall: What was the largest amount of money

-you ever obtained in this way in one week?
+"Mr. Hall: What was the largest amount of money you ever obtained in this way in one week?